mozjay0619/pyflow-viz/README.rst

 .. image:: https://github.com/mozjay0619/pyflow-viz/blob/master/media/remove2.png
    :width: 17pt

-As you can see, you will simply have added the correct node, but the original wrong method is not removed.
+As you can see, you will simply have added the correct node without removing the original wrong method.
 In such a situation, we need to first remove the wrong node by invoking ``remove`` method.
 The ``remove`` method will erase the last operation node that was added.
 Let's go back to where we were right after adding ``wrong_method``.
 At this point, call ``remove``:

 .. code:: python